schan1031/Flocking-Simulation/docs/README.md

 - Option to add more or less birds.
 - Slider bars to adjust the parameters governing the flocking behavior, to observe changes in flocking behavior.
 - Ability to pause and start simulation.
+- Add third dimension Z-Axis to flocking equations.

+Bonus Features:
 - Ability to select a bird to track its movement and see the velocity and behavior.

-Bonus Features:
 - External predator factor applying to flocking, to see how a flock responds to danger.
 - Custom graphics for the birds.